sbl-sdsc/df-parallel/README.md

 | cuDF        | yes     | no  | GPU |
 | Dask-cuDF   | yes     | yes | GPU |

-[1] Pandas can read data in chunks, but they have to be processed independenly.
+[1] Pandas can read data in chunks, but they have to be processed independently.

 ## Running Jupyter Lab locally
 ------